 Birds aren’t always discriminating about the size or style of houses they choose for nesting, but you will have better success attracting nesting birds if you opt for styles that meet their preferences for size and space.
 Entrance hole sizes are especially critical, because a properly sized entrance will help ensure that only the intended birds can use each specific house.
-Larger, more aggressive birds will not be able to enter the house, keeping the nesting birds safe.
+Larger, more aggressive birds will not be able to enter the house, keeping the nesting birds and young chicks safe.
 Other birdhouse dimensions also matter, and the interior size of the house needs to be appropriate for the birds.
 If you are handy, you can build a house yourself from free birdhouse plans, or assemble one from a birdhouse kit.
 If you prefer a ready-made house, there are many birdhouses available for purchase from garden centers, bird stores, or online retailers.

 3. Mount Houses in the Best Spots

 Birdhouses should be placed in appropriate locations to give parent birds privacy and security to raise their broods.
 You also want to be sure you have a decent view of the house so you can monitor the growing family and enjoy their company.
 If you plan to add more than one birdhouse to your yard, place the houses as far apart as possible to increase your chances of attracting more than one interested pair of birds at a time.
 Don’t be discouraged, however, if some houses remain empty even if they are in ideal locations.
 If one house is already occupied, other nesting pairs may look for houses further away instead.